rbtylee/tutorial-jsonc/tutorial/Json-c.md

 ```
 gcc json-version.c -ljson-c -o json-version
 ```
 Now run json-version to see what version of json-c you have installed.
-Not very exciting but fuck it, it is a start.
+Not very exciting but it is a start.